Better Waste campaign

 As part of their Green Plan, they wanted to make it easier for staff to help reduce emissions by placing the correct waste in the correct bins.
 So they asked for our help in explaining their Better Waste campaign.

-We created illustrations for the various disposal methods in place across the hospitals and added Top Trump-style statistics to explain the cost and emissions involved in disposing of waste in each type of bin.
+We created illustrations for the various disposal methods across the hospitals.
+We added Top Trump-style statistics to explain the cost and emissions involved in waste disposal in each bin type.

 In addition, we illustrated the various types of waste that would be placed in the bins – from coffee cups and recycling to face masks and sharps.
 These illustrations were then reused throughout a suite of digital content.